-- The Surface Water Protection Overlay area shall contain no more than fifteen percent (15%) impervious surface. - 321.5.4.2 No alteration or diversion of the surface water is permitted without proper approval from PA DEP. - 321.5.4.3 At least seventy percent (70%) of the shoreline area shall remain in its natural state as open space. - 321.6 Wetland Protection Overlay.
-Wetlands and the natural areas around them are important hydrological and environmental assets.
-It is the intent of the Wetland Protection Overlay to preserve these natural and man-made assets.
-The requirements of this section help to protect valuable wetlands that: - Supply food and habitats for wildlife. - Recharge groundwater, particularly during periods of drought. - Offer breeding, spawning, feeding, and cover for fish and amphibians. - Provide important nesting, migrating and wintering areas for waterfowl. - Naturally store surface waters during floods and storms. - Purify ground and surface waters by filtering and assimilating pollutants. - 321.6.1 Establishment of Boundaries.
-Wetlands shall be delineated by qualified experts having formal training and experience and using the techniques set out by the following reference manuals: - The U. S. Army Corps of Engineers Technical Report Y87-1, Corps of Engineers Wetlands Delineation Manual. - The U.S. Environmental Protection Agency Wetlands Identification Delineation Manual,

-- Volume I, Rational, Wetland Parameters, and Overview of Jurisdictional Approach, Volume II, Field Methodology, as most recently updated or modified. - PA DEP's Resources Wetlands Identification and Delineation, Chapter 105 Dam Safety and Waterways Management Rules and Regulations, as most recently updated or modified. - 321.6.2 The Wetland Protection Overlay shall be established using the combination of the following methods that delineates the greatest land area: - 321.6.2.1 The outside edge of the identified wetland.
-(Amended by Ordinance No. 20-03, 09/14/2020) - 321.6.2.2.
+- Recharge groundwater, particularly during periods of drought. - Offer breeding, spawning, feeding, and cover for fish and amphibians. - Provide important nesting, migrating and wintering areas for waterfowl. - Naturally store surface waters during floods and storms. - Purify ground and surface waters by filtering and assimilating pollutants. - 321.6.1 Establishment of Boundaries.
+Wetlands shall be delineated by qualified experts having formal training and experience and using the techniques set out by the following reference manuals: - The U. S. Army Corps of Engineers Technical Report Y87-1, Corps of Engineers Wetlands Delineation Manual. - The U.S. Environmental Protection Agency Wetlands Identification Delineation Manual, Volume I, Rational, Wetland Parameters, and Overview of Jurisdictional Approach, Volume II, Field Methodology, as most recently updated or modified. - PA DEP's Resources Wetlands Identification and Delineation, Chapter 105 Dam Safety and Waterways Management Rules and Regulations, as most recently updated or modified. - 321.6.2 The Wetland Protection Overlay shall be established using the combination of the following methods that delineates the greatest land area: - The outside edge of the identified wetland.
+(Amended by Ordinance No. 20-03, 321.6.2.1 09/14/2020) - 321.6.2.2.
 Any area adjoining a wetland that possesses upward slopes in excess of ten percent (10%).
-(Amended by Ordinance No. 20-03, 09/14/2020) - 321.6.2.3 Should a dispute concerning any boundary of the Wetland Protection Overlay area arise, the initial determination of the Zoning Officer may be appealed to the Zoning Hearing Board.
+(Amended by Ordinance No. 20-03, 09/14/2020) - Should a dispute concerning any boundary of the Wetland Protection Overlay area 321.6.2.3 arise, the initial determination of the Zoning Officer may be appealed to the Zoning Hearing Board.
 The burden of proof in such appeal shall be on the property owner. - 321.6.2.4 The Wetland Protection Overlay area shall be defined by metes and bounds.
-A conservation easement covering the Wetland Protection Overlay area shall be provided. - 321.6.2.5 The Wetland Protection Overlay boundary shall be established at the time of subdivision or land development, or when there is no subdivision or land development proposed, the application for a zoning permit. - 321.6.3 Standards.
+A conservation easement covering the Wetland Protection Overlay area shall be provided.
+The Wetland Protection Overlay boundary shall be established at the time of subdivision or land development, or when there is no subdivision or land development proposed, the application for a zoning permit.

+- 321.6.3 Standards.
 Any property located within the Wetland Protection Overlay shall be permanently protected from filling, grading, clearing, water diversion, and/or development. - 321.7 Floodplain Protection Overlay.
 The purpose of the Floodplain Protection Overlay is to prevent development in areas unfit therefore by reason of flooding; to minimize danger to public health by protecting water supply and natural drainage; to promote the health, safety and welfare of residents, and property owners in or near streams and areas subject to flooding; and to provide for the preservation of natural drainage-ways while providing for such uses and development as are compatible with these objectives.
 The intent of the Floodplain Protection Overlay under this Zoning Ordinance is to coordinate the use of land in the floodplain area with the Providence Township Flood Plain Management Ordinance, as amended.